-- Completed a bachelor's degree from an \\accredited institution with a GPA of at least 2.5. \\Applicants with an undergraduate degree from a non-regionally accredited institution will be considered for admission.
+- 1. Completed a bachelor's degree from an accredited institution with a GPA of at least 2.5.
+Applicants with an undergraduate degree from a non-regionally accredited institution will be considered for admission.
 Such applicants must demonstrate an undergraduate GPA of 2.50 or greater on a 4.00 scale and a GMAT score of 450+ or a GRE score of 150+ in each section. - 2.
 If undergraduate GPA is less than or equal to a 2.49, GMAT score of 400 and above or a GRE composite score of 150 (or 900). - 3.
 Be able to demonstrate adequate writing skills as measured by an initial writing assessment. - 4.
 FNU will accept up to two courses (six credits) of master's level course work completed at another regionally accredited institution as a transfer credit with a minimum grade of a B. - 5.
 Have a working knowledge of Microsoft Office Word, Excel and Power Point applications. - 6.
 Have at least 6 bachelor level credit hours in the student's area of concentration or equivalent work experience. - 7.
-Foreign students whose native language is not English must take the Test of English as a Foreign Language (the TOEFL) and obtain a score of 500 or higher on the paper-based version, or 62 or higher on the internet-based version, or a score of 5.5 on the IELTS, or a 44 on the PTEA.
+Foreign students whose native language is not English must take the Test of English as a Foreign Language (the TOEFL) and obtain a score of 62 and above with each section with an acceptable level (intermediate or fair and above), or a score of 5.5 on the IELTS, or a 44 on the PTEA.